reqable/reqable-docs/en-US/changelogs/macos/index.md

 - 🚀 [NEW] Context menu for traffic overview URL.
 - 🚀 [NEW] Introduce secondary proxy for SOCKS and VPN modes.
 - 🚀 [NEW] Remote app can control the recording status of the host app.
+- 🚀 [NEW] Allow auto-dismiss the QR code pop-up dialog when the remote device connected.
 - 💪 [OPT] Adjust the proxy port detection logic and automatically change the port number when a conflict is detected.
 - 💪 [OPT] URL syntax highlighting supports universal schemes.
 - 💪 [OPT] Apply URL syntax highlighting for QR code input text.